-Name the composer – This game could be played a few ways depending upon how much experience your students have with music history.
+Name the composer – This game could be played in a few ways depending upon how much experience your students have with music history.
 You could give some clues about a composer and see if they can guess who it is.
 You could name pieces and see if your students know the composer, or you could play examples and see if they can identify the composer.

 Name the musical period or genre – Along the same lines as Name the composer.
-Except that you would be playing examples for your student or having them listen to a video or recording.
+Except that you would be playing examples for your students or having them listen to a video or recording.

-Join as a Free Gold Member
+Join as a Free Member

 I have many more ideas so stay tuned.
-To access the online materials, you will have to join as a free Gold member and log in.
+To access the online materials, you will have to join as a free member and log in.
 You never have to pay anything, and I don’t sell your information or anything like that.
-Paloma Piano is supported by a number of loyal Platinum Members.
+Paloma Piano is supported by a number of loyal paying Members.